Hepher114/Ecommerce-Devops-project/devops-implementation-guide/section-3/01-create-aws-account.md

 - Learn about **IAM roles and policies** for access control
 - Start with free-tier AWS services like **EC2, S3, Lambda**

-By following this guide, you can successfully create your AWS account and avoid common pitfalls.
-Happy learning! 🚀